bjssacademy/beginnning-api-automation-csharp/hashing.md

 ## **Why Hashing Alone Isn't Enough**
 While hashing protects passwords from direct exposure, **it has weaknesses**:
 1. **Same password → same hash**

    - If two users have the same password, their hashes will be identical.

 2. **Precomputed attacks (Rainbow Tables)**

    - Hackers can use databases of precomputed hash values to crack weak passwords.

 3. **Fast brute-force attacks**

    - Algorithms like SHA256 are designed to be fast, making brute-force attacks easier.

-In **Part 2**, we’ll introduce **salting**, which ensures that even identical passwords result in different hashes.
+Next up we’ll introduce **salting**, which ensures that even identical passwords result in different hashes.

 ---